Facial Steaming at Home: Benefits, Mistakes, and How to Do It Right

 Facial steaming helps with:

-• Your nose looks congested, no matter what you use
+• Your nose always looks congested

-• Makeup looks dusty or crusty
+• Makeup looks dry or textured

 The Real-Life Benefits (From Me, Who’s Tried Everything)

-✅ My skin started looking brighter without needing highlighter.
+• My skin looked brighter without highlighter

 Facial steaming isn’t just for your skin.
 It’s relaxing AF.
 Add a few drops of eucalyptus oil, put on Lana Del Rey, and pretend you’re a Beverly Hills housewife hiding from your kids.